wownice333/LG-FGAD/README.md

 ## Citation

-If you use the code or find this repository useful for your research, please consider citing our paper:
+If you use the code or find this repository useful for your research, please consider citing our paper.

 ```
 @inproceedings{cai2024lgfgad,